roqtund1/job-api/README.md

 #### Project Setup

-In order to spin up the project, in the root create .env with these two variables, with your own values.
+In order to spin up the project, in the root create .env with the following variables, set first two to your values, and the last one to '30':
-Also in the .env file, create another variable jwt_lifetime and set the value to '30d'.

 mongo_uri
 jwt_secret
+jwt_lifetime

 After that run this command